Loading...

 Physical Activity

-Engage in light physical activity such as a short walk after your meal.
-This can help your body use glucose more effectively.
+Engage in a short walk or light physical activity after your meal to help your body utilize glucose more effectively.

 healthspan-mbl